aloco/SimpleButton/README.md

 ### Loading state

-`SimpleButton` has a custom `.Loading` state.
+`SimpleButton` has a custom `Loading` state.
 You can toggle this state by setting `simpleButton.isLoading`.
 The button shows an `UIActivityIndicator` instead of the title when adding the `.Loading` state.

 ```
-simpleButton.setCornerRadius(20, forState: .Loading)
+simpleButton.setCornerRadius(20, for: .Loading)
 simpleButton.isLoading = true

 ```